Day 1:Arrive Bishkek

 Enjoy a scenic drive through the desert on a full day's journey to reach UNESCO-listed Khiva, well worth the arduous drive.
 Get to know this peaceful, picturesque city on a late afternoon orientation walk, and pick your favourite spots to explore more in-depth tomorrow.

 Before exploring this historic town on your own, enjoy a guided tour to learn about local life here.
-Wander through the narrow labyrinth mudbrick alleyways of old town, bargain with locals at the bazaar, admire the madrassas and blue mosaic domes, climb up towering minarets, and venture into the dark dungeons Khiva was infamous for back in the 10th century.
-Explore the inner walls of Ichon-Qala, and enjoy spectacular sunset views of the sand-coloured mosques and homes.
+Wander through the narrow labyrinth mudbrick alleyways of old town, bargain with locals at the bazaar, admire the madrassas, mosques, and blue mosaic domes, climb up towering minarets, and venture into the dark dungeons Khiva was infamous for back in the 10th century.
+Explore the inner walls of Ichon-Qala, and enjoy spectacular sunset views on the sand-coloured buildings.

 Drive to the UNESCO World Heritage Site Kunya Urgench to visit the ancient capital of the Khorezmian Empire.
 After lunch, continue to the Kara-Kum desert and witness the fiery Darvaza gas crater, also known as the "Gates of Hell."
 This evening, enjoy a delicious barbeque dinner and spend the night camping under the stars at a yurt camp.

 After breakfast, begin the journey to the capital of Turkmenistan - Ashgabat.
 On the way, stop near the community of Erbent and admire its golden sand dunes that stretch out to the horizon.
 On arrival in Ashgabat, spend the evening at leisure.
 Opt to visit the Turkmenbashi Ruhy Mosque, also known as Gypjak Mosque, and capture the sun setting on the symmetrical minarets and golden domes.